Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ![](uniforms.png)

-Yeah thats looking better!, now, what if instead of the difference being based on color, its based on depth? lets setup an auxtarget!
+Yeah! that's looking better!, now, what if instead of the difference being based on color, it's based on depth? let's set up an auxtarget!

 ## Setting up an Auxtarget